davidjspooner/repoxy/requirements/ui/components/22_ui_component_breadcrumbs.md

 - On narrow screens:
   - Breadcrumbs may:
     - Truncate intermediate segments.
-    - Collapse into a shorter form with an overflow indicator (e.g. `Docker / … / v1 / manifest.json`).
+    - Collapse into a shorter form with an overflow indicator (e.g. `Container / … / v1 / manifest.json`).
 - Full breadcrumb state should remain available via tooltip or expansion.